ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third part of the algorithm was set by an amount of circle to draw and a rule for crossing each lines at least once.
-The material selected for the performers, was a brush and ink on rough paper.
+The material selected for the performers, where a brush and ink on rough paper.

 ![](./assets/images/algo-4.png)